-Original post made by Elizabeth LaScala on Mar 15, 2010
+Original post made by Elizabeth LaScala, another community, on Mar 15, 2010

 1. As colleges send out their admission decisions, you will likely receive some rejections.
 If you do, I urge you not to dwell on them.
 My Sicilian father had a saying that went something like this "You don't want nobody that don't want you!"
 Putting aside the poor grammar for now, this admittedly crude advice has some real relevance at this point in the admissions cycle.
 As one savvy undergraduate admissions director once wrote in an essay on how to handle rejection: "Your loss, baby."
 Regardless of whose words have more appeal to you, the message is the same.
 Don't lose sleep over the colleges that turn you down.
 Move on to the next step.

 2. The next step is hard to do.
 Start off with a clean slate.
 After all your effort selecting, applying and waiting the colleges have responded!
 Your list of possibilities has appeared.
 Be it short or long, it represents the alternatives you have to choose from and choose you must!
 Every college on your list is now going to send you information, new admits are forming chat groups, student websites will light up with students who actually attend these places, and you are playing a whole new ball game!

 3. Try to put aside everything you think you know about your colleges.
 Safety school?
 First choice?
 National reputation?
 Prestige?
 Selective?
 These labels were attached to your search and application process.
 Now you are in a different arena.
 And some very important things have changed.
 What you thought you knew can blind you to new opportunities.
 Now is the time to look at your colleges from the fresh perspective of an admitted applicant.